AloneLeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-Save current state of directory
 9-Duplicate latst line
-10-Deletes all regular files (not dirs) with a .js extension that are present in the current dir and all its subfolders
+10-Deletes all regular files (not dirs) with a .js extension that are present in the current dir and all its subfolders 11-Count number of directories and sub-directories in current directory